DavideDePaoli98/RodHeatDiffusion/README.md

 Going into detail, the steps necessary to obtain a simulation and its visualization are three:
 * **1**: first, it is necessary setting in the [setting parameters file](setting_parameters.txt) the values of the different initial state conditions.
 Particularly, the temperature of each thermostat, the lenght of the bar, the time interval of the simulation.
-It is possible changing the value of the linear diffusion coefficient D, considering a variation of the material, directly from the code (the iron value is set as default parameter);
+It is possible changing the value of the linear diffusion coefficient D, considering a variation of the material, directly from the code (the iron value is set as default parameter).
+If you want to consider the case with just two thermostats, you can ignore the values well_position and temperature_well.

 * **2**: secondly, using the functions of the [The DiffEqLibrary](DiffEqLibrary/), it is possible building the initial tod state and applying one of the finite difference method on the tod, to obtain the resulting temperature profile at the end of the simulation;